daengagiel17/task-tracker/README.md

 ## Pre Install

-- Install [Backend Task Tracker](https://github.com/daengagiel17) in your local computer
+- Install [Backend Task Tracker](https://github.com/daengagiel17/task-tracker-backend) in your local computer
-- Have a emulator from android studio
+- Have an emulator from android studio
 - Install npm
-- Be sure you have run this command so emolator can connect to localhost
+- Be sure you have run this command so emulator can connect to localhost:5000
 ```sh
 $ adb reverse tcp:5000 tcp:5000
 ```